-I love this recipe because I think the bold spice and acidity of the sauce balance the healthy fats in the salmon.
+We love this recipe because the bold spice and acidity of the sauce balance the healthy fats in the salmon.
 The sauce can be made several days ahead to make meal prep easy.
-If you are in need of a side item to go with it, I always suggest a salad with raw vegetables and a whole grain couscous.
+If you are in need of a side item to go with it, we suggest a salad with raw vegetables and a whole grain couscous.

 Sustainability Tip: To maximize the clean, fresh flavor of salmon while also helping take care of our seafood supply, search out a responsibly raised product at your local grocery store.
 The salmon we serve our clients is certified by the Marine Stewardship Council with a four-star rating.
 Curious what your fish is rated?
 Visit this website for more information.